gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 That applies also to teammates, who might be unsure the new programming language 'carries its weight'.
 It helps to regularly ask them how they feel about the language, the on-going-effort, the roadmap, etc. Also, pairing with them, so that ideally, everyone in the team feels confident working on this project alone.

-<h2 id="preparations-to-introduce-the-new-language">Preparations to introduce the new language</h2>
+## Preparations to introduce the new language

 Before adding the first line of code in the new language, I created a Git tag `last-before-rust`.
 The commit right after introduced some code in Rust.